Mostafa-Tarek/3D-Perception/README.md

 ![training_objects](/images/training_objects.gif)

-#### This sensor `RGB_D camera` is a bit noisy, much like real sensors and may have some dust.
+### This sensor `RGB_D camera` is a bit noisy, much like real sensors and may have some dust.
-we have to filter and extract features to recognition them using some algorithms.
+So, I have to filter and extract features to recognition them using some algorithms.
 See `pdf` for an extended discussion .

 ![Filter noisies](/images/filtered.png)

-**Your point cloud after statistical outlier filtering**
+**Point Cloud after Statistical Outlier Filtering**

-**Next, perform RANSAC plane fitting to segment the table in the scene**
+**Next, Perform RandomSample (RANSAC) plane fitting to Segment the table in the scene**

 ![RANSAC filter](/images/RANSAN.png)

-**Use the Euclidean Clustering technique to separate the objects into distinct clusters, thus completing the segmentation process.**
+**Then Used the Euclidean Clustering Algorithm to separate the objects into distinct clusters, thus completing the segmentation process.**

 ![cluster](/images/cluster.png)

-**Object Recognition using `SVM Model`.**
+**Finally Made Object Recognition using `SVM Model`.**

 ![object recognition](/images/object_recognition.png)